|Nutrition Facts (per serving)|

 Cut the sandwiches in half.
 Serve immediately with extra pesto, if desired.

 - Almost any type of bread can be used in this recipe, but make sure the slices are thick enough to handle the grill or panini maker.
-Heftier breads like baguette and ciabatta are better choices than sourdough, which has a more tender crumb.
+Heftier breads like baguette and ciabatta are great choices.

 - If you're so inclined, you can make homemade pesto and freeze the rest for later use.